If your user Role includes

-For a complete list of available general filter types and their meaning, see Filters.
+For a complete list of available general filter types and their meaning, see General filters.

 For each of the importance levels from the strategy configuration matrix, you can configure category filters.
-Click the Configure icon and make necessary changes.
+Click the Configure icon next to an importance level name and make necessary changes.

 For a detailed description, see Category path filters.

 Cross Content Type option is used to combine best recommendation items from different types of content.
 It applies to scenarios which have more than one output type configured.

 To get multiple output types in the recommendation request, perform the following actions:

 Go to Personalization -> Scenarios.